Topdu/OpenOCR/docs/svtrv2.md

 ### Downloading Datasets

-All data can be downloaded from [Google Drive](https://drive.google.com/drive/folders/17mK_PLiBU0-a8qhUd5g4H6V03yUM2Gyp?usp=sharing).
+All data can be downloaded from [huggingface](https://huggingface.co/datasets/topdu/OpenOCR-Data).

 #### The structure of Datasets and OpenOCR code will be organized as follows: